Qualifications

 Guy has advised:

-- Connexa (in which Ontario Teachers' Pension Plan is a majority shareholder) on the acquisition of 2degrees' passive mobile network tower assets for approximately NZ$1.076b, and associated long-term service arrangements.
+- Connexa on the acquisition of ATC New Zealand, American Tower Corporation’s platform for land under mobile towers and rooftop-based mobile sites in New Zealand, and on the earlier acquisition of 2degrees' passive mobile network tower assets for approximately NZ$1.076b, and associated long-term service arrangements.

 - Ontario Teachers' Pension Plan on the acquisition of Spark’s passive mobile network towers business for approximately NZ$1.115b, and associated long-term service arrangements.